Life thru a Lens: Critical reception

-Writing for Melody Maker in October 1997, Robin Bresnark gave Life thru a Lens a negative review; "There's nothing here... sure, Robbie Williams is as fascinating a hapless goon as we're ever likely to come across.
+Writing for Melody Maker in October 1997, Robin Bresnark gave Life thru a Lens a negative review, writing: "There's nothing here... sure, Robbie Williams is as fascinating a hapless goon as we're ever likely to come across.
 But this album feels more like a press release than an album – and that's not what I call music."
-However, John Bush of AllMusic was very positive in his four and a half stars out of five review, calling the album "excellent" and "one of the best U.K. debuts of the '90s".
+In a retrospective review, John Bush of AllMusic was very positive, giving it four and a half stars out of five.
+He called it "one of the best U.K. debuts of the '90s" and "an uninhibited joyride through all manner of British music, from glam to alternative to soft-rock to dance-pop" which "triumphs" due to "gorgeous production, Williams' irresistible personality, and the overall flavor of outrageous, utterly enjoyable pop music".
+He concluded it was "excellent".
+Robert Dimery included the album in the book 1001 Albums You Must Hear Before You Die.